Bathhouses and sauna complexes in Moscow - 14 places with prices, addresses and reviews

 1. I go here because it’s close to work.
 The steam is decent—nothing special, but it doesn’t disappoint either.

-2. They recently added a hammam—it’s a bit small, fits five people max, and even then it’s cramped.
-But better than nothing.
+2. They recently added a hammam—it’s a bit small, fits five people at most, and it’s cramped.
+But it’s better than nothing.

 3. On Friday evening, there was a 20-minute wait to get into the main room.
 The staff works calmly, without rushing.